-N01 must have been taken before attendance on the N32 module.

-N03 must be taken before attendance on the N23 module.
+- N12 be taken before attendance on the N05 module. - N01 must have been taken before attendance on the N32 module. - N03 must be taken before attendance on the N23 module.

-APPENDIX 3 MODULE SUMMARIES
+MODULE SUMMARIES

-CORE MODULE GROUPS
+SUGGESTED MODULE GROUPS

-N04 Decommissioning / Waste / Environmental Management
+N04 Decommissioning, Radioactive Waste & Environmental Management

 Examines and explains the process of decommissioning and considers how the related requirements should be taken into account in plant and equipment design.
 It establishes the requirements of the decontamination and clean-up process.
 The principles of the disposal and storage of nuclear waste are identified.
 The module covers the environmental principles underpinning the management of nuclear waste.
-A module information pack giving learning objectives, introductions and a timetable, and a printout based upon powerpoint slides used in the lecture are supplied with this module.